If there’s one thing I took away from the movie Fight Club, it was when Tyler Durden said:

 Sell baby Sell!

 The catalyst here really was the Fight Club movie quote.
-These things that I’ve been carrying around, that I’ve been telling myself are valuable or will be used again at a future date, were holding me back from extracting their true value today.
+These things that I’ve carried around, that I’ve told myself are valuable or will be used again at a future date, were holding me back from extracting their true value today.
 What good does an inanimate object do for you if it simply sits in the basement or garage collecting dust?
 Clothes in your closet you haven’t worn since the last decade?
 Shoes?
 That appliance you swore you would fix?
 Nintendo 8-bit console and games?
 These items all have some intrinsic value to someone, so let that someone buy these items from you and remove the burden.
-Release yourself from the bonds of housing these things you supposedly own, because right now they’re getting free rent and lying to you.
+Release yourself from the bonds of housing these things you supposedly own, because now they’re getting free rent and lying to you.
 If they were really an investment, would you have them in your garage or basement?
 Wouldn’t they be giving you some sort of value?
 That’s when you know you’ve invested in something.

 I follow Gary Vaynerchuk and saw a while back he gave a challenge to his social media followers to sell their junk and/or buy and sell items to make a $20,000 profit in 2017.
 Although I didn’t accept the challenge then, however this pile of stuff in my basement triggered a moment where I thought, I could at least get $1,000 for this stuff.
 So I dusted off the old e-bay account (talegenllc) and started taking photos of the items and posting them up for sale.

 After two weeks I had sold almost $1,000 in stuff!
 I was stoked!
 This was so much fun I thought!
 The endorphin rush was legit and as I freed myself from these items for cold hard cash, I felt a weight starting to lift.

 Selling Junk leads to Inspiration